influxdata/docs-v2/content/v2.0/query-data/flux/calculate-percentages.md

 Divide `mem_used` by `mem_total` and multiply by 100 to return the percentage.

 {{% note %}}
-To return a precise float percentage value that includes decimal points the example below casts integer field values to floats and multiplies by a float value (`100.0`).
+To return a precise float percentage value that includes decimal points, the example below casts integer field values to floats and multiplies by a float value (`100.0`).
 {{% /note %}}